splatspace/GHC-Blog/ghc-intro.md

 ## Gravity ball

 Have you ever tried to explain physics to elementary school students?
 It's not easy.
 That whole notion of force, acceleration, and the rest just isn't that intuitive.
-The gravity ball (not necessarily the final name) uses an accelerometer and LEDs t help illustrate these concepts in a hands on way for young students, letting them see the force and acceleration as they throw a ball around or drop it and bounce it off of things.
+The gravity ball (not necessarily the final name) uses an accelerometer and LEDs to help illustrate these concepts in a hands-on way for young students, letting them see the force and acceleration as they throw a ball around or drop it and bounce it off of things.

 # That's all for now